 Also known as Electronic Direct Mail, this is the newsletter you sign up for (or find yourself signed up for) from a business.
 Whilst most of us ignore the majority of these emails, it’s an incredibly helpful tool for businesses who want to directly communicate with their customers.
 There’s an art to a great EDM, one that people will actually open, read, and click through.
 It ties in with having good content, and making sure every communication point with a potential or existing customer is relevant, interesting, and useful.

 F is for FMCG

-AKA Fast Moving Consumer Good.
-This is stuff.
-Necessary or unnecessary (TBH I reckon my daily kombuchas are v necessary), it’s the things we churn through.
+AKA Fast Moving Consumer Goods.
+This is 'stuff.'
+Necessary or unnecessary (TBH I think my daily kombuchas are v. necessary), it’s the things we churn through.
 Covering Fashion, Beauty, Food and Drink, Cleaning Products etc. Basically anything you can get at Woolies.
 It’s not an investment, and what differentiates it from the luxury or considered-purchase-sphere us events professionals often work in, is the brand loyalties people develop, the time they spend making a decision to buy, and the frequency with which they purchase the products .
 Notable Mentions: Followers, Facebook, Favicon

 G is for GA

-AKA Google Analytics, AKA the God of the Internet.
-Also soo Google AdWords.
-Google Analytics ios the number one way for measuring your website’s performance.
-It allows you to see how any people are visiting your website, and more importantly analyse the things that make them stay ,leave or make a purchase.
-This is tied to Google AdWords, having GA set up allows you to do even fancier things with your advertising, as well as measure how much traffic is paid, and how much is organic.
+AKA Google Analytics, AKA the god of the Internet, also Google AdWords.
+Google Analytics is the number one way for measuring your website’s performance.
+It allows you to see how any people are visiting your website, and more importantly, analyse the things that make them stay, leave, or make a purchase.
+This is tied to Google AdWords.
+Having GA set up allows you to do even fancier things with your advertising, as well as measure how much traffic is paid, and how much is organic.
 Notable Mentions: GIF, Gated Content, Geo Targeting, Goals, Guerilla Marketing

 H is for Hashtag